 Do you need a fun, fresh take on a dish for your Holiday Ham leftovers?
-Something easy, fast and crave-worthy?
-You’re gonna want to try this Hawaiian Fried Rice.
+Something easy, fast, and crave-worthy?
+You’re gonna want to rock this Hawaiian Fried Rice.
 It’s such a completely different take on leftover ham that you’ll look like a genius when you bring this to the table! 🙂

 Hawaiian Fried Rice is just wonderful like is, but is also absolutely riffable.
 I love that, don’t you?
 You can pretty much put in whatever veggies you’d like.
-Go basic with carrots & peas, dress it up a bit with bell peppers and green onions, or lean toward the Asian side of things and add water chestnuts, bean sprouts and/or bamboo shoots.
+Go basic with carrots & peas, dress it up a bit with bell peppers and green onions, or lean toward the Asian side of things and add water chestnuts, bean sprouts, and/or bamboo shoots.
 There’s no going wrong, here.

 The only thing to keep in mind is that there is a little bit of planning involved.
-You’ll want to start with cold rice, so make it ahead, use leftover, or make it, lay it out on a wax paper or parchment lined sheet tray and freeze it for a 20 minutes or so.
+You’ll want to start with cold rice, so make it ahead, use leftover, or make it, lay it out on a wax paper or parchment lined sheet tray, and toss that rice into the freezer for 20 minutes or so.
 The point is to have rice that’s not perfectly fresh but instead has had a bit of time to dry.
 That’s what keeps it from becoming sticky or soggy when making any fried rice.

 This sauce is super simple and really not particular.
 You can pretty much let what’s in your cupboard & fridge dictate what you’ll use.
 Just customize it to your taste.

-For me, it’s Oyster or Hoisin sauce for a deep, rich background flavor, Soy for saltiness, and a touch of Rice Vinegar or Rice Wine Vinegar to cut the sweet pineapple.
+For me, it’s Oyster or Hoisin sauce for a deep, rich background flavor, Soy for saltiness, and a touch of Rice Vinegar (sometimes labeled Rice Wine Vinegar) to cut the sweet pineapple.
 I love a little heat, so white pepper sparks it up and if your fried rice is always lacking, that is probably the secret you’re missing.
-Now, If you have small children, go easy or leave the white pepper out and just use black pepper.
+Now, If you have small children, go easy on it, leave the white pepper out, and just use milder black pepper, instead.

-Perfect fried rice isn’t difficult, and it you’ve got a large pan and a great stove, you can make this all in one batch and have stellar fried rice with no worries.
-If you need to, saute up the veg, cook the egg and divide everything into two batches, like I suggest on my post for the Asian Grandmother’s Fried Rice.
+Perfect fried rice isn’t difficult, and if you’ve got a large pan and a great stove, you can make this all in one batch and have stellar fried rice with no worries.
+If you need to, saute up the veg, cook the egg, and divide everything into two batches.
+Check out some of my other suggestions in my post for the Asian Grandmother’s Fried Rice.

 Hawaiian Fried Rice